AnupDangi/CPP/README.md

-This is the few basics program in cpp.
+There are the few basics program in cpp.